25 Business Continuity Statistics You Need to Know

 4. What are the three branches of business continuity?

-Business continuity consists of three primary branches of planning: 1) disaster prevention, 2) response, and 3) recovery.
-Together, these branches help businesses better understand their risks for operation disruptions and the steps to minimize them.
+Business continuity consists of three primary branches of planning: 1) disaster prevention, 2) response and 3) recovery.
+Together, these branches help businesses better understand their risks for operational disruptions and the steps to minimize them.

 5. How many businesses close each year?